|Relevant SDG Targets |

 |On this page: DWA-SDG Relationship | Cross-cutting policy drivers | Partnerships | ILO Capacity | Resources|

-The informal economy32 comprises more than half of the global labour force and more than 90% of micro and small enterprises (MSEs) worldwide.
+The informal economy33 comprises more than half of the global labour force and more than 90 per cent of micro and small enterprises (MSEs) worldwide.
 Informality is an important characteristic of labour markets in the world with millions of economic units operating and hundreds of millions of workers pursuing their livelihoods in conditions of informality.

 The expression “informal economy” encompasses a huge diversity of situations and phenomena.
 Indeed, the informal economy manifests itself in a variety of forms across and within economies.
-Formalization process and measures aiming to facilitate transitions to formality need to be tailored to specific circumstances that different countries and categories of economic units or workers face.
+Formalization processes and measures aiming to facilitate transitions to formality need to be tailored to specific circumstances faced by different countries and categories of economic units or workers.

 Work in the informal economy is often characterized by small or undefined work places, unsafe and unhealthy working conditions, low levels of skills and productivity, low or irregular incomes, long working hours and lack of access to information, markets, finance, training and technology.
 Workers in the informal economy are not recognized, registered, regulated or protected under labour legislation and social protection.
 The root causes of informality include elements related to the economic context, the legal, regulatory and policy frameworks and to some micro level determinants such as low level of education, discrimination, poverty and, as mentioned above, lack of access to economic resources, to property, to financial and other business services and to markets.
 The high incidence of the informal economy is a major challenge for the rights of workers and decent working conditions and has a negative impact on enterprises, public revenues, government’s scope of action, soundness of institutions and fair competition.

-To promote decent work, there needs to be a comprehensive and integrated strategy cutting across a range of policy areas and involving a range of institutional and civil society actors that eliminates the negative aspects of informality, while preserving the significant job creation and income generation potential of the informal economy, and that promotes the protection and incorporation of workers and economic units in the informal economy into the mainstream economy.
+To promote decent work, there needs to be a comprehensive and integrated strategy cutting across a range of policy areas and involving a range of institutional and civil society actors that eliminates the negative aspects of informality, while preserving the significant job creation and income generation potential of the informal economy.
+It should promote the protection and incorporation of workers and economic units in the informal economy into the mainstream economy.

 Policies to promote the transition to the formal economy

-The share of women in the non-agricultural informal economy matches that of men, but occupations differ: many women work as street vendors, as unregistered domestic work, as unpaid contributing family workers or as manual workers in informal factories.
-Then they face more specifically some of the factors of informality such as discrimination, lack of access to economic resources, to property, to financial and other business service in addition to the greater need to combine family and work responsibilities.
+The share of women in the non-agricultural informal economy matches that of men, but occupations differ: many women work as street vendors, unregistered domestic workers, unpaid contributing family workers or as manual workers in informal factories.
+In addition, they face more specifically some of the factors of informality such as discrimination, lack of access to economic resources, to property, to financial and other business services, as well as the greater need to combine family and work responsibilities.
 It is therefore important to devise gender-specific formalization strategies.

 Informal economy operators and workers are usually not members of (formal) workers’ and employers’ organizations and are therefore often excluded from formal institutions for social dialogue.
 However, in recent years trade unions and business associations in various countries have begun reaching out to the informal economy by establishing special “windows” or membership categories.
 Moreover, informal economy workers/operators often establish their own organizations, associations and cooperatives to defend their interests and generate economies of scale.